zaiyan-alam/ACCESS-Pegasus-Examples/README.md

 Pegasus Tutorial
 ================

 Pegasus tutorial notebook, which is intended for new users who want to get a quick overview of Pegasus concepts and usage.
-This tutorial covers some of the following chapters:
+This tutorial covers some of the following 4 chapters:

 Introduction API
 ================

 This chapter gives a quick overview of Pegasus and it's Python API, along with the information regarding ACCESS resources supported by it.
+* Using the Pegasus API to generate an abstract workflow
+* Using the API to plan the abstract workflow into an executable workflow
+* Pegasus catalogs for sites, transformations, and data

 Debugging
 =========